2020 Annex 1 draft: new challenges for sterile manufacturers

 by PQE Group

-The second draft of GMP Annex 1 has been recently released and the issue date for the new revision is finally approaching.
+The second draft of GMP Annex 1 has been released.
 The document, a milestone standard for all sterile manufacturers, has been widely revised and extended, with important insights and implementations for the sterility assurance of the finished products.
 Should all manufacturers get ready to be compliant with the approaching news from Annex 1?
 The answer is of course “Yes”.
 Let’s have a look to all the main changes and what they bring for manufacturing companies.

 Significant Addings related to Risk Assessment Approach.
 New Contamination Control Strategy document.